Outcome

 When the interview reaches enough confidence to act, the assistant generates the command center for real: KPIs grounded in the entities you described, a layout tuned to your stated goals, and a set of recommended connectors based on the systems you mentioned.
 Your draft is saved in the browser as you go, so if you close the tab you can resume the interview where you left off.

-This path is the right choice for almost everyone.
-It produces command centers that match the shape of your actual work, not a generic template.
+This path produces command centers that match the shape of your actual work, not a generic template.
+It takes longer, but the result is tailored end-to-end.

 After the command center is created